Skip to main content

 Header image

 Construction of the theatre began in 1915.
-Its floor plan is typical of an Italian Baroque theatre with three successive spaces: the rectangular foyer, the horseshoe-shaped auditorium and the stage.
+Its layout follows the style of Italian Baroque theatres, comprising three successive spaces: the rectangular foyer, the horseshoe-shaped auditorium and the stage.

-The foyer has two circular staircases on either side.
-The auditorium consists of the stalls and narrow wooden-floored boxes supported by cast-iron columns that run all the way around the wall.
-The back of the building is made up of three areas, the central performance area and two side areas, the north side containing the dressing rooms and the south side a storage room.
+The foyer features two circular side staircases.
+The auditorium, meanwhile, consists of the stalls and narrow wooden-floored boxes supported by cast-iron columns running along the perimeter of the wall.
+The rear of the building comprises three areas: the central performance area and two side spaces, with the dressing rooms on the north side and a storage room on the south side.

-The ceiling of the central space and the mouth of the stage are decorated with fresco paintings by the painter Lope Tablada Maeso
+The ceiling of the central space and the stage opening are decorated with frescoes by the painter Lope Tablada Maeso.
+The flooring of the boxes is made of wood.